samclane/LIFX-Control-Panel/README.md

 To run the code from source, simply run `python gui.pyw` from the command line.
 To run with "Dummy" devices included, run `python dummy_devices.py`.

+# Building'
+LIFX-Control-Panel uses PyInstaller.
+After downloading the repository, open a command window in the `LIFX-Control-Panel` directory, and run `pyinstaller gui.pyw`.
+This should generate the necessary file structure to build the project.
+Note: Delete `gui.spec`, we will be using one of the following `.spec` files included in the repository:

+* `main.spec`
+  * This is the file that is used to build the main binary.
+The console, as well as verbose logging methods, are disabled.
+* `debug.spec`
+  * This spec file enables the console to run in the background, as well as verbose logging.
+* `demo.spec`
+  * The demo mode simulates adding several "dummy" lights to the LAN, allowing the software to be demonstrated on networks that do not have any LIFX devices on them.

+To build the project, simply open a command window in the same folder and run `pyinstaller --onefile <FILE>.spec`, where `<FILE>` is the name of the build you want (`main`, `debug`, or `demo`).
+This should generate an `.exe` in the `/dist` folder of the project.

+If you need help using PyInstaller, more instructions are located [here](https://pythonhosted.org/PyInstaller/usage.html).

 # Testing progress
 I have currently only tested on the following operating systems:
 * Windows 10